Catherine Lim: Career

 Her first novel, The Serpent's Tooth, was published in 1982.
 Other books that have been published since then include The Bondmaid (1995) and Following the Wrong God Home (2001).
 The major theme in her stories is the role of women in traditional Chinese society and culture.
 In 1998 Lim was awarded the Montblanc-NUS Centre for the Arts Literary Award and in 1999 she received the S.E.A.
 Write Award.

 In 2000, Lim worked with the now-defunct web portal Lycos Asia to write an e-novella called Leap of Love.
 It was sold online (at 19 cents a chapter) before it was published by Horizon Books in 2003.
 It served as basis for the film The Leap Years by Raintree Pictures in 2008.

 Another best-selling novel was The Bondmaid, which sold 75,000 copies.

 In 2014, Lim was inducted into the Singapore Women's Hall of Fame.

-In 2015, Little Ironies: Stories of Singapore was selected by The Business Times as one of the Top 10 English Singapore books from 1965–2015, alongside titles by Arthur Yap and Daren Shiau.
+In 2015, Little Ironies: Stories of Singapore was selected by The Business Times as one of the Top 10 English Singapore books from 1965 to 2015, alongside titles by Arthur Yap and Daren Shiau.
 In the same year, The Straits Times Akshita Nanda selected Little Ironies: Stories of Singapore as one of 10 classic Singapore books.
 "Catherine Lim's early short, sharp fiction describes the results of such social engineering", she wrote, "a Singapore growing more cosmopolitan and Singaporeans losing touch with their roots.
 Little Ironies spotlights ordinary people at their best and worst, such as 'The Taximan's Story', in which a cab driver is happy to make money off sex workers while looking down on them."

 Incident

 Lim came into conflict with the People's Action Party (PAP) in 1994 when she wrote an article published in The Straits Times (PAP and the People: A Great Affective Divide).
 From comments made by then Prime Minister Goh Chok Tong and other cabinet ministers, especially George Yeo, this episode gave rise to the political "out of bounds" marker that came to be known as "boh tua boh suay" (literally, "no big, no small" in the Chinese dialect of Hokkien, to mean "no respect for rank and seniority").
 Lee Kuan Yew dismissed Lim's views as "the popular theory that the Western press writes about".
-In his memoirs, Lee is quoted as saying:

-Supposing Catherine Lim was writing about me and not the prime minister.
-She would not dare, right?
-Because my posture, my response has been such that nobody doubts that if you take me on, I will put on knuckle-dusters and catch you in a cul-de-sac.
-There is no other way you can govern in a Chinese society.